olavoasantos/faux-call/README.md

 Simple mock server for your convenience and testing!

+## Still a work in progress

+This is still under development, which means that the API and functionality might change drastically.

 ## How it works

 Faux creates a VERY simple mocked database which is thrown out once the server is shut down.